pzhaojohnson/rna2drawer2/README.md

 ## Frequently Asked Questions

 <em>How do I delete a tertiary bond?</em>
-When selecting a tertiary bond, press the `Delete` key.
+While having the tertiary bond selected using the editing tool, press the `Delete` key.

 <em>How do I rotate a drawing?</em>
 The form to edit the layout